NIKHILUTTAM/Kohler-agent/README.md

 ## 4. Dynamic Output Generation

-The user can transform the same knowledge into different formats:
+The same knowledge can be transformed into different formats:

 ```text
 Natural Language